-All applicants must have a full-time appointment with at least a rank of Instructor/Investigator at Brown University or Boston University to apply.
+All applicants must have a full-time appointment of at least an appointment of Instructor/Investigator at Brown University or Boston University to apply.
 Applications from post-doctoral fellows will not be accepted unless a faculty promotion letter (e.g. a letter confirming the intent of the institution to promote the applicant to an eligible position by the activation of the award) is attached to the application.